ApingROC/Honeycomb-Resonance-Fusion-Reactor-A-Modular-Microfusion-Concept/README.md

 3. Operational Mode

 The system runs in pulsed ignition cycles, where microwave bursts induce short-lived plasma reactions within the fuel chambers.
 This intermittent approach reduces material fatigue, simplifies power modulation, and allows passive decay between cycles.
 By precisely managing plasma lifetimes, the system avoids uncontrolled wall contact while allowing for measurable energy yield.

+In addition to uniform pulsing, the system supports sequential slot activation (“chase-the-tail” mode).
+In this configuration, microwave energy is cycled around the hexagonal structure in a rotating sequence, producing a traveling wave of localized ignition zones.
+This distributes thermal load, sustains plasma activity, and reduces impedance-related reflection losses.
+Alternatively, symmetric dual or triple slot firing (akin to a six-piston engine) can be used for balanced excitation and synchronized field coupling.
+These dynamic firing patterns provide an additional control layer, allowing for adaptive response to plasma behavior without the need for real-time frequency tuning.

 A simplified thermal capture mechanism routes usable heat for downstream conversion, with no requirement for elaborate intermediate systems.

 ⸻